yejiming/yejiming/README.md

 ## About Me

-I'm **Chris Yang**.
+I'm **Jimmy Ye**.
 My public repositories roughly fall into three tracks: ongoing work around **AI coding agents, skills, MCP, and developer tooling**; self-initiated projects in **Web3, agent workflows, and automation**; and an earlier foundation in **machine learning, optimization, and research-oriented coursework**.

 More recently, I have spent most of my time on the AI agent ecosystem, especially local-first collaboration tools, skill-based workflows, reusable automation, and turning research-style repositories into practical tools and reusable assets.